 Make a list of 10 things you would love to experience that fit the word(s) you selected.
 How would like to expand the scope of your job or change it?
-You get extra points for highly imaginative and impractical suggestions, like visiting the Alice in Wonderland exposition at the British Library in London.
-[I’m still trying to make that into a business expense.]
+You get extra points for highly imaginative and impractical suggestions, like taking a trip to Singapore just because.

 3. What kind of words would create a festive mood wherever you are?
 [OK, not at a funeral home.]